bi-labor/es-mssql/exercise2.md

     docker stop container_id
     ```

     If you now enter `docker ps` you will no longer see the container.
-This, however, does only mean that the container is _stopped_ not _removed_.
+This, however, does only mean that the container is _stopped_, not _removed_.
 You can see the difference if you enter `docker ps -a`.
 To remove the container entirely, you have to enter the following command.

     ```powershell
     docker rm container_id